LKlinke/Prodigy/README.md

 ### Reproducible elements in the paper

-All Prodigy timings measured in Table 4 and Table 5 in the appendix can be reproduced.
+All Prodigy timings measured in Table 4 and Table 5 can be reproduced.

 ### Reproducing the results